 instance_typeecs.c6.xlarge

-The instance that is created from the source_image runs the specified pre-installation task and then generates the custom image.
-If you need a GPU image, specify a GPU-accelerated instance type here.
+The instance type of the ECS instance that is created from the base image specified in the source_image parameter.
+The ECS instance is used to run the preinstallation task and build the custom image.
+If you want to use a GPU-accelerated image, specify a GPU-accelerated instance type.

 Required